 Placing a targeted job ad shouldn’t take too much time, so start here.
 You’ll feel like you’ve started the search with little effort.

 In order to reach a specific group of qualified job candidates, you’ll want to advertise on niche sites.
-Look for job boards within a specific industry.
+Look for job boards within a specific industry when recruiting job candidates like these.
 For example, if you need an oilfield technician or petroleum engineer, you might look at Rigzone or Oilcareers.com.

 Every niche industry should have its A-level job sites, B-level, and so on.
 The better the site, the more respected it will be within the industry and the more traffic it will get from quality candidates.
 But, those more respected sites will likely charge more for ads.
 Your advertising budget should be worked out ahead of time.